ALbatol/SmartMethods/TurtleBot3&SLAM.md

 # SmartMethods

-Use TurtleBot with SLAM approach ro create and save map...
+Use TurtleBot3 with SLAM approach ro create and save map...

 First, I visit the websit https://emanual.robotis.com/docs/en/platform/turtlebot3/overview/ to setup my PC by installing the dependenties of TurtleBot packages.
 Then, I started with the simulation process by also installing the simulation packages.